 Athanasius' defense of Christ's divinity laid the groundwork for the Nicene Creed, which firmly established the Son as consubstantial with the Father.
-This concept of consubstantiality-that Christ shares the same divine essence as the Father-serves as a critical foundation for the IHUM's affirmation of the full divinity and humanity of Christ.
+This concept of consubstantiality-that Christ shares the same divine essence as the Father-serves as a critical foundation for the IHUM's affirmation of the full divinity and humanity of

+Athanasius, On the Incarnation, 93.

+Christ.
 By aligning with Athanasius' theology, the IHUM preserves the integrity of Christ's divine nature while integrating the reality of His human experiences.